Ketan Kadam: 2010s

 In 2010, Kadam and partners Arish Khajotia, Gaurav Kapur, and Jay Makhijani opened the fine dining Italian restaurant Two One Two Bar and Grill in Worli.
 In its review of the restaurant, The New York Times wrote that it was frequented by the "glamour set."
 Khajotia and Kadam had a public falling out in 2012 when the former disputed the fairness of share-holding agreements related to their business ventures.

 In 2012, Kadam opened the first in a planned series of budget restaurants, the Cafe Sundance in Churchgate.
 In 2014, he opened quick-service restaurant "Sliders" in Bandra, the first in a planned chain.

 As of 2013, he was working towards opening bars in Colaba, Bandra, and Malad.

-Although he started his career with nightclubs, by 2015 he was leaving the alcohol business.
+Although he started his career with nightclubs, by 2015 he started leaving the alcohol business.
 He made this decision partly because he saw more opportunity for growth in restaurants and partly because of the "headache" involved in a business that primarily sells alcoholic beverages.